NehaKushwah993/SharedElementAnimation/README.md

-# SharedElementAnimation - Custom (Doesn't use provided one)
+# SharedElementAnimation (Custom - Doesn't use Android one)

 This project was created in 2016.